bteapot/Server/Sources/Server/Server.docc/Extensions/Take/Take.md

 ## Overview

-This structure defines value type returned by ``request(type:base:path:timeout:headers:query:send:take:catch:)``.
+This structure defines value type returned by ``request(type:base:path:timeout:headers:query:send:take:catcher:)``.

 When `URLRequest` is created, this structure may provide appropriate value for `"Accept"` header.